Sergio Massa: Early life

-Massa was born in western Buenos Aires suburb of San Martín in 1972, to Italian parents from Niscemi, Sicily, and raised in neighboring San Andrés.
-Attending the School of St. Augustine through grade and secondary school, he enrolled at the University of Belgrano, a private university in the upscale Buenos Aires borough of the same name.
-Leaving school before completing his law degree studies, he married Malena Galmarini, whose father, Fernando Galmarini, was at the time Secretary of Sports for President Carlos Menem.
-He did not finish his law degree studies until 2013, during the campaign of 2013 legislative election.
+Massa was born in the western Buenos Aires suburb of San Martín in 1972, to Italian parents.
+His father was born in Niscemi, Sicily, and his mother in Trieste, Friuli-Venezia Giulia.
+He was raised in the neighboring San Andrés.
+He attended St Augustine's primary and secondary schools, and later enrolled at the University of Belgrano, a private university in the upscale Buenos Aires borough of the same name.
+He left school before completing his law degree studies and married Malena Galmarini.